 Rachel Lockman is a Certified Life Coach specializing in career and life transitions, ADHD, Dyslexia, and grief.
 She is the founder and CEO of Rachel Lockman Consulting.

-While their day-to-day work varies greatly, they both view the college admission experience as an opportunity for families to explore together, overcome disappointment, and strengthen their relationship.
-Here are three challenges Rick sees families commonly face and the ways Rachel recommends parents support, guide, and navigate the critical transition from parent to partner.
+While their day-to-day work varies greatly, they view the college admission experience as an opportunity for families to explore together, overcome disappointment, and strengthen their relationships.
+Here are three challenges Rick sees families commonly face and how Rachel recommends parents support, guide, and navigate the critical transition from parent to partner.